chamitro/chamitro.github.io/README.md

 - **<a href="https://www.cybersecpro-project.eu/" style="text-decoration: none; color: inherit;">CyberSecPro: Collaborative, Multi-modal and Agile Professional Cybersecurity Training Program for A Skilled Workforce In the European Digital Single Market and Industries</a>**.
 Funded by Accreditation Council for Entrepreneurial and Engaged Universities (ACEEU).
 2023-2024.

+- **<a href="https://sentinel-project.eu//" style="text-decoration: none; color: inherit;">Bridging the security, privacy and data protection gap for smaller enterprises in Europe — SENTINEL</a>**.
+Funded by European Commission (HORIZON 2020, ref. number: 82886).
+2023-2024.

 - **<a href="https://intelliot.eu/" style="text-decoration: none; color: inherit;">IntellioT: Intelligent, distributed, human-centered and trustworthy IoT environments / IntellIoT</a>**.
 Funded by European Commission (HORIZON 2020, ref. number: 60030).
+2022-2023.

 ## Talks